MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Neural Tangent Kernel; Random Features.
   - <details><summary>Digest</summary> We propose an efficient feature map construction of the NTK of fully-connected ReLU network which enables us to apply it to large-scale datasets.
 We combine random features of the arc-cosine kernels with a sketching-based algorithm which can run in linear with respect to both the number of data points and input dimension.
 We show that dimension of the resulting features is much smaller than other baseline feature map constructions to achieve comparable error bounds both in theory and practice.

-- Explaining Neural Scaling Laws. [[paper]](https://arxiv.org/abs/2102.06701) [[code]](https://github.com/google/neural-tangents)
-  - Yasaman Bahri, Ethan Dyer, Jared Kaplan, Jaehoon Lee, Utkarsh Sharma. *ICLR 2022*
-  - Key Word: Scaling Laws; Neural Tangent Kernel.
-  - <details><summary>Digest</summary> We propose a theory that explains and connects these scaling laws.
-We identify variance-limited and resolution-limited scaling behavior for both dataset and model size, for a total of four scaling regimes.
-The variance-limited scaling follows simply from the existence of a well-behaved infinite data or infinite width limit, while the resolution-limited regime can be explained by positing that models are effectively resolving a smooth data manifold.

 ### Neural Tangent Kernel: 2020